-5.8 Exceptions Income Set Asides
+5.8 Income Set Asides

-Notwithstanding the above, if If necessary to meet the statutory requirement that 75% of newly admitted families in any fiscal year are families who are extremely low-income (unless a different target is agreed to by HUD), Pensacola Housing must skip higher income families on the waiting list to reach extremely low-income families.
+If necessary to meet the statutory requirement that 75% of newly admitted families in any fiscal year are families who are extremely low- income (unless a different target is agreed to by HUD), Pensacola Housing must skip higher income families on the waiting list to reach extremely low-income families.
 This measure will only be taken if it appears the goal will not otherwise be met.
 To ensure this goal is met, Pensacola Housing will monitor incomes of newly admitted families and incomes of families on the waiting list.